sensorario/go-design-patterns/behavioral/chain/README.md

 ## Elements

- - Handler
+ - Handler - an interface for requests handling
- - RequestHandler
+ - RequestHandler - handles requests it is responsible for
- - Client
+ - Client - sends commands to the first object in the chain that may handle the command

 ## Description